vlldnt/holbertonschool-hbnb/part4/README.md

 5. Activate the virtual environment.
 6. Install the dependencies needed using `pip install -r requirements.txt`
 7. Start the Python script `run.py` to launch the API.

+## Usage

+Now you can "Go Live" the `index.html` in your VS Code and